69 Stylish Backyard Ideas for a Dreamy Retreat

 In my opinion, when you add soft uplighting, it really emphasizes the greenery and adds a touch of drama to the area, making this bush look even more impressive.

-Grand Gazebos With Intricate Architectural Details
+Grand Gazebos With Detailed Architecture

 I love how gazebos can really elevate the look of any outdoor area, especially when they have those classic or Victorian touches.
 My go-to is using natural materials like stone for the base and wood or wrought iron for the roof, adding in some fancy carved details and pretty filigree.
 It just adds such a charming and elegant touch, don’t you think?